 Storm spreads snow, rain across 20 states

 KANSAS CITY, Mo., Feb.
-21 (UPI) -- A huge storm moving across the central United States, already blamed for one death, could dump as much as 2 feet of snow in some areas, forecasters said.
+21 (UPI) -- A huge storm moving across the central United States, already blamed for one death, could dump up to 2 feet of snow in some areas, forecasters said.

 About 20 percent of the U.S. population -- roughly 60 million people in 20 states -- were under winter weather warnings, watches and advisories, CNN reported.